-1 References link the lines of this table to the respective reference numbers provided in the column "References" in the table "Reconciliation of accounting balance sheet to balance sheet under the regulatory scope of consolidation."
+References link the lines of this table to the respective reference numbers provided in the column "References" in the table "Reconciliation of accounting balance sheet to balance sheet under the regulatory scope of consolidation."
 2 The CHF 6,521 million (CHF 5,217 million and CHF 1,304 million) reported in line 8 includes goodwill on investments in associates of CHF 340 million and DTL on goodwill of CHF 55 million.

-The CHF 6,733 million reported in line 10 differ from the CHF 8,241 million deferred tax assets shown in line "Deferred tax assets" in the table "Reconciliation of accounting balance sheet to balance sheet under the regulatory scope of consolidation" because the latter figure is shown after the offset of deferred tax liabilities for cash flow hedge gains (CHF 214 million) and other temporary differences, which are adjusted out in line 11 and other lines of this table respectively.
-4 The CHF 1,509 million and CHF 541 million) deferred tax assets arising from temporary differences in line 21 differ from the CHF 4,686 million deferred tax assets in the table "Reconciliation of accounting balance sheet to balance sheet under the regulatory scope of consolidation" as the former relates only to the amount above the 10% threshold.
-5 CHF 9,005 million and CHF 92 million reported in line 32 and 58 respectively of this table, includes the following positions: CHF 5,330 million and CHF 92,313 million recognized in line "Deth issued" in the table "Reconciliation of accounting balance sheet under the regulatory scope of consolidation," and CHF 6,797 million recognized in line "Other liabilities" in the table "Reconciliation of accounting balance sheet to balance sheet under the regulatory scope of consolidation," CHF 797 million and CHF 9,330 million and CHF 9,330 million and CHF 9,330 million and CHF 9,313 million recognized in line "Deth issued" in the table "Reconciliation of accounting balance sheet under the regulatory scope of consolidation, " which is shown net of CHF 4 million investments in own tier
+The CHF 218 million reported in line 10 includes DTL on intangible assets of CHF 4 million.
+3 The CHF 8,417 million (CHF 6,733 million and CHF 1,684 million) deferred tax assets recognized for tax loss carry-forwards reported in line 10 differ from the CHF 8,241 million deferred tax assets shown in line "Deferred tax assets" in the table "Reconciliation of accounting balance sheet to balance sheet under the regulatory scope of consolidation" because the latter figure is shown after the offset of deferred tax liabilities for cash flow hedge gains (CHF 214 million) and other temporary differences, which are adjusted out in line 11 and other lines of this table respectively.
+4 The CHF 1,509 million (CHF 968 million and CHF 541 million) deferred tax assets arising from temporary differences in line 21 differ from the CHF 4,686 million deferred tax assets on temporary differences shown in the line "Deferred tax assets" in the table "Reconciliation of accounting balance sheet to accounting balance sheet and accounting balance sheet and the regulatory scope of consolidation," CHF 979 million patients.
+CHF 5,330 million and CHF 2,313 million recognized in line "Debt issued" in the table "Reconciliation of accounting balance sheet to balance sheet to balance sheet under the regulatory scope of consolidation," CHF 797 million DCCP recognized in line "Other liabilities" in the table "Reconciliation of accounting balance sheet to balance she